With Treatment

 24/7 help with treatment

-Colonial Behavioral Health Child And Adolescent Services is an inpatient rehab facility in Williamsburg, VA that is located in the 23185 zip code.
-Colonial Behavioral Health Child And Adolescent Services offers inpatient treatment for dual diagnosis and residential treatment for substance use.
-It offers cognitive behavioral therapy, brief intervention services and relapse prevention treatment.
+Colonial Behavioral Health Child And Adolescent Services is a residential rehab facility in Williamsburg, Virginia that is located in the 23185 zip code.
+Colonial Behavioral Health Child And Adolescent Services provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.
+It provides brief intervention services, anger management and counseling for trauma victims.

 Address: 921 Capital Landing Road, Williamsburg, VA 23185 in James City County